Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Results

-\begin{itemize} \item Scenario I-b: eM1 + sB + sA.\\ In our search for a radial orbit or approximation to it, a confirmed apparently unbound orbit was found.
-The pericentric passage is elevated, $575$ kpc with a velocity of $660$ km/s which happened $0.77$ Gyr ago.
-A radial orbit was not possible to find to fit both streams simultaneously.
-The unbound orbit is shown in panel i) Fig. \ref{fig:notFits}. \end{itemize}
+\begin{itemize} \item Scenario I-b: {eM1} + {sB} + {sA}. \\ In our search for a radial orbit that could simultaneously fit both streams, a solution was not possible.
+Instead, we found a highly eccentric orbit that apparently is {unbound} from {Malin~1}.
+The pericentric passage is elevated, occurring at ${694\ \text{kpc}}$ with a velocity of ${933\ \text{km/s}}$, which happened ${500\ \text{Myr}}$ ago.
+This high-energy orbit (shown in panel i) of Fig. \ref{fig:notFits}) suggests that the progenitor {eM1} is currently escaping the gravitational potential of {Malin~1}. \end{itemize}